Create a launch template for an Auto Scaling group - Amazon EC2 Auto Scaling

 7. Delete on termination: For EBS volumes, choose Yes to delete the volume when the instance is terminated, or choose No to keep the volume.

 8. Encrypted: If the instance type supports EBS encryption, you can choose Yes to enable encryption for the volume.
 If you have enabled encryption by default in this Region, encryption is enabled for you.
-For more information, see Amazon EBS encryption and Encryption by default in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Amazon EBS encryption and Enable encryption by default in the Amazon EBS User Guide.

 The default effect of setting this parameter varies with the choice of volume source, as described in the following table.
 In all cases, you must have permission to use the specified AWS KMS key.